-The major aims of this course are to make you a more effective professional communicator, analytical thinker, and critical listener.
+Course Goals and Objectives: The major aims of this course are to make you a more effective professional communicator, analytical thinker, and critical listener.
 Throughout the semester you will study the theories and principles of effective communication, practice applying these principles in a variety of assignments, and critique the performances of other speakers.
 These assignments and exercises will work at developing your speaking abilities, organizational and preparation techniques, as well as the capacity to effectively appraise your audience and diverse backgrounds and ethically apply communication theory.
 By the end of the semester, you should be able to plan and prepare professional informative, persuasive, and team extemporaneous presentations.
 Major skills include:

-- 1. Critical thinking: Construct and articulate logical arguments to justify sound conclusions in a variety of speaking contexts. - 2.
+- 1. Critical Thinking: Construct and articulate logical arguments to justify sound conclusions in a variety of speaking contexts. - 2.
 Communication: Communicate and interpret ideas effectively through written, oral, and visual/technological means.
 Students will not only be able to demonstrate this skill in formal extemporaneous presentations, but also through their written evaluations of themselves and others. - 3.
 Teamwork: Coordinate and utilize team strategies in order to accomplish a given task through effective problem solving, leadership styles, cohesive interactions, and negotiation of team roles.
 This requires collaboration within teams to consider differing points of view, to display personal responsibility, and to work effectively toward a shared goal. - 4.
 Personal Responsibility: Defend a personal ethical position that incorporates: ethical decision making, proper and justified research to support the idea, compelling organization, and appropriate reasoning free of fallacies within their formal presentations.
 Students will also demonstrate their personal responsibility through classroom interactions and engagement/listening during others' presentations. - 5.
 Comprehending a basic level of understanding about public speaking theory and the foundational models of communication. - 6.
 Displaying and mastering content, structure, style, and delivery skills in the presentation of informative, persuasive, and invitational messages to effectively impact a given (and thoroughly analyzed) audience.

-Expectations and Course Structure

-This is an in-person course, and therefore, you are expected to attend class.
-I will conduct this course in an interactive lecture format.
+Expectations and Course Structure: I will conduct this course in an interactive lecture format.
 That is, I will present notes and information during each class meeting, and I will count on your contributions.
 I expect you come to class ready to participate in our creation of our collective knowledge.
-It is advised to use time wisely, be organized, be self-directed, and be willing to use current and new modes of learning and communication.
-If you engage with the lectures, activities, and readings, you will be successful in your assignments for this class or in your future endeavors of public speaking or communication!

-This syllabus contains information about the main assignments, course policies, and course calendar.
-It is your responsibility to frequently review it and submit assignments on time.
-Please be flexible if there are any alterations in the syllabus.
-I will announce any changes during class and/or through Canvas.
-Thus, I would recommend turning on your Canvas notifications.
-Feel free to reach out to me if you have any concerns or questions regarding class content.
-However, for tech support contact IT at itsupport@uttyler.edu

-Course Website

-We will be using Canvas, and mcgrawhillconnect.com for this course.
-I will upload necessary texts that are not part of your book, as well as any other course documents that may be of use to you throughout the semester.
+I invite you to ask questions, answer questions, share insights, and engage in the material during activities.
+Lectures will not duplicate readings.
+You should stay atop of the weekly readings and complete them before coming to class, and be prepared for activities that assess your understanding of ideas in each chapter or article.
+Course Website: We will be using Canvas.
+I will upload necessary texts that are not part of your book, as well as any other course documents that may be of use to you throughout the semester, such as gradesheets.
 I will also use Canvas as a communication tool in order to contact you.
 All assignments must be uploaded into Canvas.

-Important Note: On the day that you present a speech in class, you should print your outline and the grade sheet for the particular assignment on which you are giving a speech and bring it to class.
-I will use the material to grade your speech.
+Important Note: On the day that you present a speech in class, you should print the grade sheet for the particular assignment on which you are giving a speech and bring it to class.
+I will use it to grade your speech.